sarthak-pokharel/sarthak/[Blogs]/when-time-loses-meaning.md

 add that to being on your own,\
 independent of any lethal addictive chemical \
-or any poisoned chains\
+independent of poisoned chains of infected souls\
-or any soul crushing expectations from yourself
+independent of soul crushing expectations from yourself

 literally heaven!\
 and i wish you could experience it